The Common Black College Application: Step-by-Step Guide

 There are over 65 institutions with a principal mission of educating black Americans.
-Applying to these colleges can be draining if you have to visit each college and follow their guideline.
+Applying to these colleges can be taxing, with lots of forms, deadlines, and decisions.
+Even more, if you have to visit each college and follow their guideline.

 What is Common Black College Application?

-The Common Black College App allows students to apply to over 65 HBCUs at an affordable rate and is way easier.
+The Common Black College App is much easier and allows students to apply to over 65 HBCUs at an affordable rate.

 In 1998, Robert Mason graduated from two HBCU universities – Virginia State University and Clark Atlanta University.
 To make the journey of applying to these colleges easier, he founded the Common App.

-Basically, with the common app, you can apply to over 65 colleges with one online application.
-The application claims to have hundreds of thousands of students break the cycle of poverty.
+Basically, the Common App allows you to apply to over 65 colleges with one online application.
+The application claims to have helped hundreds of thousands of students break the cycle of poverty.

 Its statistics posit over 250, 000 students have completed applications through this means, with at least 97% receiving at least one acceptance letter from HBCU institutions.
 At least 33% of applicants receive scholarships ranging from tens of thousands to millions of dollars.

-In a recent book he published, “Get Educated” Robers tells the story of his childhood and being raised by a single mother.
+In a recent book, “Get Educated,” Robers tells the story of his childhood and being raised by a single mother.
 The book also reveals how he led his fraternity chapter to win the National Step Championship while at Virginia State University.

 Still in doubt?
 View successful applicants on its webpage who have received acceptance letters from CBCA member institutions.